JDACS4C-IMPROVE/RandomForest-Synergy/README.md

 ---

-This repository demonstrates how to use the [IMPROVE library](https://jdacs4c-improve.github.io/docs/) for building a synergy prediction model using DeepDDS.
+This repository demonstrates how to use the [IMPROVE library](https://jdacs4c-improve.github.io/docs/) for building a synergy prediction model using Random Forest.

 ## Dependencies